Dr Stefano Vaglio, MSc (Pisa), PhD (Florence), FHEA

-In 2003 I graduated with first class honours in Biology at Pisa University.
-Following a career break, I gained my PhD in Anthropology from Florence University in 2009.
+In 2003 I graduated with first class honours in Biology at Pisa University (Italy).
+Following a career break, I gained my PhD in Anthropology from Florence University (Italy) in 2009.

 The majority of my research work has focused on captive primates (ring-tailed lemurs, cotton-top tamarins, mandrills, olive baboons) housed at European zoological gardens and primate centres.
 However I have also conducted primate fieldwork in Madagascar (white sifakas) and the Democratic Republic of Congo (bonobos).

 From October 2013 to December 2015 I worked at Durham University as a Marie Curie Postdoctoral Fellow in Anthropology.
-In January 2016 I moved to the University of Wolverhampton as a Lecturer/Senior Lecturer in Animal Behaviour, while I continue my research work in collaboration with the Primatology Group at Durham University as an Honorary Research Fellow.
+In January 2016 I moved to the University of Wolverhampton as a Lecturer/Senior Lecturer in Animal Behaviour, where I also serve as Faculty rep on the University Research Concordat Sub-committee and the University Ethics Sub-committee’s working group on animal research, while I continue my research work in collaboration with the Primatology Group at Durham University as an Honorary Research Fellow.

 Please visit my EU-funded research project Microsmatic primates revisited: Determining the importance of olfaction in primate communication (PrimOlf) website.

 - XXVIth UKSN workshop, Cambridge: Invited Mammalian Semiochemistry Chair & Speaker, 2018

 - PG course Garda Zoological Gardens & Sorbonne University, Bussolengo (VR): Invited Speaker, 2018

 - Encyclopedia of Animal Cognition and Behavior (Springer): Invited Chapter Author, 2017

 - XXVth UKSN workshop, Cambridge: Invited Mammalian Semiochemistry Chair, 2017